Rapale and Pieve circular loop

 Park in the church square.

-Signage: wooden sign ‘Between the Profane and the Sacred – Pieve – Rapale’.
+Signage: wooden sign reading ‘Between the Profane and the Sacred – Pieve – Rapale’.

 (S/E) Head towards the D62, cross it and take the road opposite called Garataccia.

 (1) Turn left at the bottom of the street.
-At the junction 50 m further on, continue right towards E Querciole.
+At the junction 50 metres further on, continue to the right towards E Querciole.
 Pass the last houses in the village and take the path leading downhill.
-At the lowest point, cross a stream then climb for about 250 m.
+At the lowest point, cross a stream and then head uphill for approximately 250 metres.

 (3) Turn right onto the path which runs alongside the houses further on.
 At the end of the path, enter the narrow streets of the village of Pieve.